Mike Napoli: Third run with the Texas Rangers

 On February 16, 2017, the Rangers announced Napoli was signed to a one-year contract with a club option for 2018.
-In 2017 he batted .193.
+In 2017 he batted .193 with 29 home runs and 66 RBIs.

 The Rangers declined Napoli's 2018 option on November 6, 2017, making him a free agent.

-Second stint with the Cleveland Indians
+Cleveland Indians (second stint)

 Napoli signed a minor league contract with the Cleveland Indians on February 28, 2018.
 The deal included an invitation to the Indians' 2018 spring training camp.
 He was released on March 22 in a procedural move to allow the Indians to avoid having to pay him a $100,000 retention bonus.
-Napoli was re-signed by the Indians to a minor league contract on March 23, 2018.
+Napoli was re-signed by the Indians to a minor league contract on March 23.
 On April 19, Napoli announced that he would be out for the remainder 2018 season due to a torn ACL and meniscus.
-This occurred during a minor league game with the Columbus Clippers, the Triple-A affiliate of the Cleveland Indians.
+This occurred during a minor league game with the Columbus Clippers, the Triple-A affiliate of the Indians.
 He batted .042 for Columbus.
-Napoli elected free agency on November 2, 2018.
+Napoli elected free agency following the season on November 2.

-Napoli announced his retirement on December 8, 2018.
+Napoli announced his retirement from professional baseball on December 8, 2018.

 Coaching career

+Chicago Cubs

 On December 9, 2019, Napoli was hired by the Chicago Cubs as their quality assurance coach.
 He was promoted to the role of first base coach prior to the 2022 season.
+Following the 2024 season, the Cubs announced they were parting ways with Napoli.

+Cincinnati Reds

+On November 23, 2024, the Cincinnati Reds hired Napoli as their Major League Staff Assistant.
+On November 3, 2025, Napoli was promoted to the role of assistant bench coach.